KidTheHack/Pass-mgr-python/en-README.md

 # Usage.
-First, you need to generate or load a key, and create or load a password file.
-After that, you can use all other available features.
+First, you need to install cryptography via pip, generate or load a key, create or load a password file, and after that you can use all the other features.

 ## Options:
 1. Generate new keys for encrypting password files.